 Through our representation of clients with medical debt, HLA has identified problems in our health care system that repeatedly cause consumers to receive unwarranted medical bills.
 We advocate for public policy reforms to prevent consumers from accruing unnecessary medical debt by fixing these problems.

-In May, 2013, HLA organized compelling testimony by an HLA attorney, former HLA clients and other advocacy groups for a Massachusetts State House public hearing in support of the Act Preventing Unnecessary Medical Debt a bill that HLA developed with State Representative Jeffrey Sanchez, the co-chair of the Legislature’s Public Health Committee.
+In October 2015, HLA delivered testimony and organized testimony from other organizations for a Massachusetts State House public hearing in support of the Act Preventing Unnecessary Medical Debt a bill that HLA developed with State Representative Jeffrey Sanchez, the co-chair of the Legislature’s Health Care Financing Committee.
+HLA attorneys also successfully advocated in 2015 for state regulations that will prevent medical debt by promoting enrollment in state health care coverage programs and making billing for medical care more transparent.
 The measure protects low-income consumers from medical debt by promoting hospital financial assistance policies and limiting charges and unfair collection practices.
 It also helps hospitals receive reimbursement by helping patients enroll in safety net programs.
-HLA attorneys also pressed for state and federal regulations that will prevent medical debt in 2013.
-We advocated for new state rules to ensure low-income consumers can enroll in the state’s Health Safety Net program and to help providers determine patients’ health plan eligibility at the point of service.
-HLA also remained supportive of provisions in pending federal rules to require non-profit hospitals to implement certain reasonable policies to protect patients from financial distress as a condition of maintaining their tax-exempt status.